 All of our aerodynamics (airfoil selection, drag polars, aerodynamic surface design, stability simulation is done here.
 This is 100% free!

-This is where all the data from XFLR5 and SolidWorks come together and simulate missions, create sensitivity analyses, and create graphs.
+This is where all the data from XFLR5 and Fusion come together and simulate missions, create sensitivity analyses, and create graphs.

 A lot of the microcontrollers used for the DBF plane rely on Arduino, especially for mission-centric moving electrical parts.